DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Menu Options**: A menu-driven interface facilitates interaction with the system, allowing users to register new vehicles, display vehicle details, and manage various aspects of each vehicle category.
 This makes the program user-friendly and practical for real-world applications.

   This project was an excellent exercise in applying OOP principles to create a structured and maintainable system.
 It provided a great opportunity to deepen my understanding of how abstraction, encapsulation, and inheritance can be effectively used to build a versatile and efficient vehicle management tool.

+* Day 192: 💤💪 Health and Sleep Statistics [Kaggle](https://www.kaggle.com/datasets/hanaksoy/health-and-sleep-statistics/data)

+  * Today, I worked with the Health and Sleep Statistics dataset from Kaggle, focusing on data analysis and visualization.
+Below is a summary of the key activities and insights obtained:

+    - **Data Loading**:
+      - Imported the dataset using Pandas and conducted an initial examination to understand the data structure and key features.

+    - **Data Cleaning**:
+      - Checked for missing values and ensured the data's integrity.
+      - Performed data type conversions, especially for dates and numerical fields, to prepare the data for analysis.

+    - **Exploratory Data Analysis (EDA)**:
+      - **Sleep and Health Analysis**:
+        - Analyzed sleep patterns, including average sleep duration and sleep efficiency.
+        - Created visualizations to explore relationships between sleep duration and factors like age, gender, and activity levels.
+        - Investigated correlations between health metrics such as BMI, daily steps, and sleep quality.
+      - **Physical Activity Insights**:
+        - Visualized the distribution of daily steps, calories burned, and active minutes across different age groups and genders.
+        - Explored the relationship between physical activity and sleep quality using scatter plots and heatmaps.
+      - **General Health Metrics**:
+        - Examined the distribution of BMI, resting heart rate, and other health indicators.
+        - Generated insights into how these health metrics are influenced by sleep patterns and activity levels.

+    - **Advanced Visualizations**:
+      - Utilized Plotly to create interactive visualizations, such as:
+        - **Heatmaps**: Showing correlations between sleep efficiency, activity levels, and health metrics.
+        - **Line Graphs**: Illustrating trends in sleep duration and physical activity over time.
+      - Developed sunburst plots and bar charts to provide deeper insights into health statistics across different demographics.

+  * This analysis provided valuable insights into how sleep patterns and physical activity are connected to overall health.
+The visualizations revealed important trends and correlations that can be beneficial for individuals aiming to improve their health and sleep habits.